Skip to main content

 via the factory network connection.
 This may be a software setting,

-or could be as dramatic as blowing a fuse.
+or could involve blowing a one-time fuse.

 Devices are typically constructed in a fashion such that the device